ess-dmsc-dram/documents/mantid/mpi-design.md

 Further notes:

 - Even if a workspace has `StorageMode::MasterOnly`, the workspace will still exist on all ranks.
-Data in the workspace on non-master will be ignored.
+Data in the workspaces on non-master ranks will be ignored.
 If we would not have a workspace on all ranks, we would not be able to run reduction scripts without modification.
 The alternative would be to have the workspace only on the master rank.
 Then all reduction scripts that at some point have workspaces with `StorageMode::MasterOnly` would need to have branches, e.g., something like

   ```python
   if MPI::getRank() == MPI::getMasterRank():
       # Algorithms that should run only on the master rank